pmichali/lazyjack/README.md

 ### Details to figure out
 * Decide how to handle prepare failures (exits currently).
 Rollback?
 Difficulty?
-* How to join on the minion nodes, as need token.
+* How to join on the minion nodes, as need token. (can use "kubeadm generate token" and put in config.yaml)
 * Create makefile for building/installing.
 Build executable for immediate use?
 * Modifying NAT64/DNS64 to support external sytems that support IPv6 only addresses, without translating.
 * Multipe successive runs of `prepare` will overwrite backup files.
 Instead of restoring /etc/hosts and /etc/resolv.conf from .bak files, reverse the changes made during `prepare`.
+* Is there a way to check if management interface already has an (incompatible) IPv6 address?

 ### Enhancements to consider
 * Do Istio startup.
 Useful?
 Metal LB startup?